-Weekend getaway in Detroit, Michigan
+City break in Detroit, Michigan

 Discover Detroit on an upswing!
 At first a French settlement, the city was founded in 1701 before it was taken by the British.
 As the popularity of automobiles took off, so did manufacturing in Detroit.
 This Gilded Age of the early 20th century passed and during the 1960s Detroit began a downward spiral.
 However, Motor City is undergoing a slow revival led by its creative class.

 Uncover its incredible legacy including Ford’s Piquette Plant known as “birthplace of the Model-T” and groove on down to the Motown Museum.
 Take a tour of outstanding local architecture and discover murals by world-renowned street artists.
 Don’t miss the Diego Rivera-created Detroit Industry Murals at the Institute of Art.
 More on these things to do in Detroit are just a click away.